Skip to content

 {{what needs reasoning}}

-First, think about the problem step by step.
+First, think through the problem step by step.

 Explain your reasoning.

-Then, give the final answer under a heading "Final answer" in 1–3 sentences.
+Then give the final answer under the heading "Final answer" in 1–3 sentences.

 You are {{role}}.